Elections in the United States: Eligibility

-As of 2023, Five state constitutions specifically state that “only” a citizen can vote in an election–Alabama, Arizona, Colorado, Florida, and North Dakota.
-With Louisiana and Ohio having a ballot measure in the same year.

 Voter registration

 While the federal government has jurisdiction over federal elections, most election laws are decided at the state level.
 All U.S. states except North Dakota require that citizens who wish to vote be registered.
 In many states, voter registration takes place at the county or municipal level.
 Traditionally, voters had to register directly at state or local offices to vote, but in the mid-1990s, efforts were made by the federal government to make registering easier, in an attempt to increase turnout.
 The National Voter Registration Act of 1993 (the "Motor Voter" law) required state governments that receive certain types of federal funding to make the voter registration process easier by providing uniform registration services through drivers' license registration centers, disability centers, schools, libraries, and mail-in registration.
 Other states allow citizens same-day registration on Election Day.

 An estimated 50 million Americans are unregistered.
 It has been reported that registering to vote poses greater obstacles for low-income citizens, racial minorities and linguistic minorities, Native Americans, and persons with disabilities.
 International election observers have called on authorities in the U.S. to implement measures to remediate the high number of unregistered citizens.

 In many states, citizens registering to vote may declare an affiliation with a political party.
 This declaration of affiliation does not cost money, and does not make the citizen a dues-paying member of a party.
 A party cannot prevent a voter from declaring his or her affiliation with them, but it can refuse requests for full membership.
 In some states, only voters affiliated with a party may vote in that party's primary elections (see below).
 Declaring a party affiliation is never required.
 Some states, including Georgia, Michigan, Minnesota, Virginia, Wisconsin, and Washington, practice non-partisan registration.